muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The invoice is marked as paid, and the payment amount is added to the contact's balance.
 ### Actual Result
-- The response returns Error: response status is 400 with response body"Invoice is already paid."(Failed)
+- The response returns Error: response status is 400 with response body"Invoice is already paid.

-# TC-17
+# 🔴TC-17
 ##  Verify that the user can pay a specific invoice with a valid amount for non-exsitence Id invoice .
 ### Steps
 - POST /invoices/{id}/pay endpoint.